zchoolzboringzz/zchoolzboringzz/README.md

+# Introduction!
-- 👋 Hi, I’m @zchoolzboringzz
+- 👋 Hi, I’m @zchoolzboringzz !! :3
-- 👀 I’m interested in gaming.
+- 👀 I’m interested in games and unblocking website.
 - 🌱 I’m currently learning how to unblock websites.
 - 💞️ I’m looking to collaborate on other project I will not name.
 - 📫 How to reach me; on gmail.